Supreme Court of the State of New York

 In the Appellate Division, First Department, electronic filing (e-filing) through the New York State Courts Electronic Filing (NYSCEF) system commenced in March 2018 with appeals in commercial matters.
 Mandatory e-filing was expanded in July 2019 to all malpractice matters, in January 2020 to include all case types e-filed in the Supreme Court and contested matrimonial matters, and in June 2020 to all civil matters originating in the Supreme Court.

-In July 2020, the Court expanded e-filing to matters originating in Supreme Court, Criminal Term, Family Court, Surrogate’s Court and Court of Claims.
-With the latest extension, e-filing is now mandatory in all matters before the First Department, except:
+In July 2020, the Court expanded e-filing matters originating in Supreme Court, Criminal Term, Family Court, Surrogate’s Court and Court of Claims.
+In April 2024, e-filing became available for all original proceedings.
+With the latest expansion, e-filing is now mandatory in all matters before the First Department, except attorney matters.

 Mandatory e-filing requires all documents, as defined in 22 NYCRR 1245.1(d), to be e-filed.

-Under the Electronic Filing Rules of the Appellate Division (22 NYCRR § 1245.4), certain persons are exempt from e-filing.
+Under the Electronic Filing Rules of the Appellate Division (22 NYCRR § 1245.4), self-represented litigants and attorney without necessary equipment or requisite knowledge are exempt from e-filing.
+Self-represented litigants may voluntarily participate in e-filing.

 Online Training